Skip to Content

 Affiliate Disclosure: I may earn a commission on qualifying purchases made through the links below.

-This is an example of the kick pass within a simple basketball drill.
-The initial alignment is similar to the 5 out motion offense and it is effectively a 5-on-0 shell drill.
+This is an example of a kick pass drill with an alignment that is similar to the 5 out motion offense.

 To start the drill, 1 dribbles toward the basket and then 2 receives the ball via the kick pass from 1.